PDF 170 KB

 Short term applications should be submitted at least eight weeks before the event.

-Longer-term areas and events are able to be declared smoke-free by Regulation.
+Longer-term areas and events are declared smoke-free by Regulation.
+These are declarations that continue for more than 90 days, and are often ongoing.

-Applications need to be submitted at least six months before the required date.
+Applications need to be submitted at least six months before the declaration is made (not including the lead-in time before commencement).

 Applications need to include:

-Other event organisers are unable to apply to have authorised officers.
-Enforcement of the smoke-free area can be managed by staff and security officers asking patrons not to smoke and removing patrons from the event if they refuse to stop smoking.
+While event organisers are unable to apply to have authorised officers, enforcement of the smoke-free area can be managed by staff and security officers asking patrons not to smoke and removing patrons from the event if they refuse to stop smoking.
 Staff and security officers cannot issue fines.

-To make an application for officers to be authorised, download the Authorisation of a Local Government Officer Form (PDF 149KB).
+To make an application for officers to be authorised, download complete and submit the Authorisation of a Local Government Officer Form (PDF 149KB).

-For more information on Declared smoke-free outdoor areas and events, contact Tobacco Control Unit, Drug and Alcohol Services South Australia on:
+For more information on declaring smoke-free outdoor areas and events, please contact Tobacco and E-cigarette Unit, Preventive Health SA at preventivehealthsa.tobaccocontrolunit@sa.gov.au